 HRP will ensure that all staff and volunteers have access to training and/or awareness sessions as appropriate to their role and responsibilities.
-This will include training on the recognition of abuse and neglect and how to respond to such concerns.
+This will include training on the recognition of abuse and neglect and how to respond to concerns.

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026